brandur/sorg/content/nanoglyphs-drafts/004-async-awaited.md

 Welcome to Nanoglyph, a software weekly, issue number four.

 Today’s photo is from a recent dive trip to Honduras.
-More on that in soon-to-come edition of [_Passages & Glass_](https://brandur.org/newsletter) (my other, less software oriented newsletter) if you’re interested in hearing more.
+More on that in soon-to-come edition of [_Passages & Glass_](/newsletter) (my other, less software oriented, much less frequent newsletter) if you’re interested in hearing more.

 ---